 Seeing a Windows 10 blue screen is not surprising to users anymore.
 The Blue Screen of Death (BSOD), also known as Stop Error, is undoubtedly one of the most famous screw-ups among the Windows community.
 Besides blue, this error also comes in other colors such as red, green, yellow, etc.

 Our earlier posts had described what the blue screen of death is, and the times when it embarrassed Bill Gates.
-You might have also read about playing BSOD pranks, and public places where blue screen made an appearance.
+You might have also read about playing BSOD pranks and some public places where this error made an appearance.

 Now, what if you encounter a BSOD on your computer?
-How to get rid of the STOP error?
-There are a few ways to fix blue screen in Windows 10 that haunts people every now then.
+How to get rid of the stop error?
+No worries, there are a few ways to fix the blue screen error that haunts users periodically.

-In most cases, Windows 10 is configured by default to restart automatically when the STOP error occurs.
+In most cases, Windows 10 is configured by default to restart automatically when the Stop error occurs.
 In that situation, you don’t get enough time to note down the error code related to the BSOD.
-So, to initiate your process of fixing Windows 10 blue screen error, you need to hold the STOP error screen for some time.
+So, to initiate your process of fixing the Windows 10 blue screen error, you need to hold the Stop error screen for some time.
 Here is how to do that:

 - Right-click This PC.

 - On the left-hand side, click Advanced System Settings.

 - Now, under System Failure, untick the checkbox that says Automatically restart.

 One of the causes of BSOD showing upon your Windows 10 PC is data corruption.
 Other than regular scenarios, the data on your computer might get corrupt due to some malware.